 Colonial laws prohibiting Black and white people from marrying one another suggest that some Black and white people did marry.
 Laws imposing penalties on white indentured servants and enslaved Africans who ran away together likewise suggest that whites and Blacks did run away together.
 Laws making it a crime for Indians and Black people to meet together in groups of four or more indicate that, at some point, these gatherings must have occurred.
 As Benjamin Franklin is said to have remarked in the Constitutional Convention, “One doesn’t make laws to prevent the sheep from planning insurrection,” because this has never occurred, nor will it occur.

 The social elites of early America sought to manufacture racial divisions.
 Men of property and privilege were in the minority; they needed mechanisms to divide people who, in concert, might threaten the status quo.

 Individuals’ different skin colors were not sufficient to keep these people apart if they came to see their interests in common.
 Which is not to say that racism was merely a ruling class plot, but as Howard Zinn points out in chapters 2 and 3 of A People’s History of the United States, and as students see in this lesson, some people did indeed set out consciously to promote divisions based on race.

 Because today’s racial divisions run so deep and can seem so normal, providing students an historical framework can be enlightening.
 We need to ask, “What are the origins of racial conflict?” and “Who benefits from these deep antagonisms?”
 A critical perspective on race and racism is as important as anything students will take away from a U.S. history course.
 This is just one early lesson in our quest to construct that critical perspective.

-Read “How American oligarchs created the concept of race to divide and conquer the poor” by Courtland Milloy in The Washington Post about a D.C. teacher’s use of “The Color Line” lesson.
+Originally quoted in “How American oligarchs created the concept of race to divide and conquer the poor” by Courtland Milloy in The Washington Post.